douglasdavis/ddavis.io/content/posts/clangd-emacs-ide.md

 fixed the problem.

-I use this setup in combination with `compile_commands.json` files which are [produced by [produced by CMake](https://cmake.org/cmake/help/latest/variable/CMAKE%5FEXPORT%5FCOMPILE%5FCOMMANDS.html).
-This file must be kept at the project root (using [projectile](https://github.com/bbatsov/projectile) with a `.projectile` file at the project root helps when using git repositories with submodules;
-lsp-mode appears to handle that nicely).
+I use this setup in combination with `compile_commands.json` files that are [produced by CMake](https://cmake.org/cmake/help/latest/variable/CMAKE%5FEXPORT%5FCOMPILE%5FCOMMANDS.html).
+This file must be kept at the project root (using [projectile](https://github.com/bbatsov/projectile) with a `.projectile` file at the project root helps when using git repositories with submodules; lsp-mode appears to handle that nicely).

 I'm still by no means an expert, but it was a good learning experience and I no longer have a black box from copying and